ibutsu/mocha-ibutsu-reporter/README.md

 ## Merging files

 Results are merged using the `merge-results` command.
-Results are by default exported to `merged.xml`.
+If no output file is set, results are by default exported to `.ibutsu.xml` file with UUIDv4 set as it's name, and can be found in the directory with individual result files.
 Any options set in the cypress config file can be overriden by passing options to the cli program.

 ### Options